-- 2. Select the Preset type from the drop-down list that you want to configure.
-For each type listed there are unique presets that appear in the Presets box. - 3.
-Select the Preset action from the drop-down list. - 4.
+- 3. Select the Preset action from the drop-down list. - 4.
 If you select Recall selected preset from the Preset action list, click in the Presets list box on the preset you wish to recall.

-The selected preset, indicated by a tan background highlight, is the Preset that is recalled; on an RSA5000 Series analyzer, press one of the Preset buttons on the front panel.
+The selected preset, indicated by a tan background highlight, is the Preset that is recalled; you can also press one of the Preset buttons on the front panel.